HideharuYamauchi/HF-Montecarlo-Simulation-analysis/README.md

 # HF-simulation
 The codes of MonteCarlo method which aims to give the simulation of MuSEUM experiment; particle/nuclear physics experiment to measure the Hyperfine Splitting of Muonium in J-PARC.
-I use using ROOT and GEANT4. https://geant4.web.cern.ch/node/1 https://root.cern/ https://g-2.kek.jp/gakusai/research_MuHFS.html
+I use ROOT and GEANT4. https://geant4.web.cern.ch/node/1 https://root.cern/ https://g-2.kek.jp/gakusai/research_MuHFS.html